AriFordsham/GHCWiki/trac-permissions.md

 There are two built-in groups, "authenticated" and "anonymous".
 Any user who has not logged in is automatically in the "anonymous" group.
 Any user who has logged in is also in the "authenticated" group.
 The "authenticated" group inherits permissions from the "anonymous" group.

-eg. if the "anonymous" group has permission WIKI_MODIFY, it's not necessary to add the WIKI_MODIFY permisison to the "authenticated" group as well.
+For example, if the "anonymous" group has permission WIKI_MODIFY, it is not necessary to add the WIKI_MODIFY permission to the "authenticated" group as well.

 Custom groups may be defined that inherit permissions from the two built-in groups.